fadega/interactive-resume/README.md

 # Fadega's Personal Portfolio

+:

-Welcome to the repository of my personal portfolio website.
-This site showcases my work, skills, and professional journey.
-Feel free to explore the code and reach out if you have any questions!
+👋 Hello and welcome to the repository for my personal portfolio website!
+Here, you'll find a reflection of my professional journey, showcased through my projects and skills.
+Dive into the code, and if you have any queries or thoughts, don't hesitate to reach out.
+Happy exploring!

 ## Features